 - Mutual provision of expertise and institutional oversight

 Doctoral Programme Nursing Science

 The international Doctoral Programme in Nursing Science is offered jointly between Maastricht University (the Netherlands), the Medical University of Graz (Austria) and Bern University of Applied Sciences BFH.
-It gives registered nurses with a Master of Science in Nursing the opportunity to undertake independent research at a high level.
+It offers registered nurses with a Master of Science in Nursing an opportunity to undertake independent research at a high level.